Education and Schools in Greece

 Homeschooling in Greece

-Unfortunately, homeschooling in Greece is illegal.
-It is compulsory under Greek law to attend primary and secondary schools.
+Unfortunately, homeschooling in Greece is illegal except in very particular circumstances, such as if the child has special needs.
+By and large, it is compulsory under Greek law to attend primary and secondary schools.